defaultxr/cl-patterns/README.md

 * doc/roadmap.org - general overview of major goals for the future development of cl-patterns.
 * doc/sc-differences.org - comprehensive description of things that differ between cl-patterns and SuperCollider.
 * doc/sc.org - a list of pattern classes in SuperCollider and their cl-patterns implementation status.
+* doc/supercollider-example.lisp - short example of how to use cl-patterns with cl-collider.
 * doc/writing-your-own.org - information about how to write your own pattern classes.

 ### src